SquadcastHub/squadcasthub.github.io/pages/mydoc/nodeping.md

 [NodePing](https://nodeping.com/) provides uptime monitoring for websites and servers.

-Route detailed alert alerts from NodePing to the right users in Squadcast.
+Route detailed alerts from NodePing to the right users in Squadcast.

 ## How to integrate NodePing with Squadcast